paulamib123/agent-gateway/README.md

 ```

 ### • Running the DockerFile
-1. Create a data folder file inside the root folder
+1. Create a data folder and a logs folder inside the root folder

 2. Run the following docker commands inside the root folder.